 Cast iron skillets (affiliate) are my absolute favorite for this recipe.
 They get extra hot and retain their heat, which makes them perfect for searing the pork tenderloin.
 They can also be put right into the oven, so no need to transfer the pork to a different pan and create more dishes.
 Plus, they last forever and are super easy to clean.

 I highly recommend using a cast iron for this recipe.
-If you don’t have a cast iron or ovenproof skillet, you can sear the meat in a nonstick skillet and then transfer it to a rimmed baking sheet.
+The second pick would be an ovenproof skillet.
+However, if you don’t have a cast iron or oven-safe skillet, you can sear the meat in a nonstick skillet and then transfer it to a rimmed sheet pan.

-Pork tenderloins: They usually come in packs of two.
+- Pork tenderloins: They usually come in packs of two.
 Shoot for about 5 lbs of meat total.
+Remove silver skin before cooking. *Note: This recipe calls for pork tenderloin NOT pork loin.
+See the Q&A section below for an explanation on the difference.

 - In a small bowl or glass measuring cup, mix ½ cup of maple syrup, molasses, bourbon, cinnamon, cloves, and cayenne.
 Set aside.

-- In a small bowl, whisk together the cornstarch, sugar, salt, and pepper.
-Pour onto a rimmed cookie sheet.
+- In a small bowl, whisk together cornstarch, sugar, salt, and pepper.
+Pour onto a rimmed cookie sheet or baking dish.

-- Heat oil in a cast iron over medium-high heat, then spray liberally with nonstick spray.
+Heat oil in a cast iron over medium-high heat, then spray liberally with nonstick spray.
 Place tenderloins in the hot pan and sear on all sides for 8-12 minutes total.
 All sides should be browned well.
+A good sear with help bind the coating to the outside of the pork.

 You could serve this with a variety of sides, but here are some of my favorite options.

-- Buttery Dinner Rolls - The easiest dinner rolls!
+- Easiest Rhodes Rolls - The easiest dinner rolls!
 Soft, fluffy, and perfectly golden rolls that only take a few minutes of hands-on time.

-- Orange Cranberry Rice - Slightly sweet and perfect for fall.
+- Orange Rice with Cranberries - Slightly sweet and perfect for fall.
 Recipe coming soon!

 - Autumn Chopped Salad - The absolute perfect fall salad topped with pears, candied nuts, cheese, cranberries, and bacon.